EliasPLM/machine-learning-master/capstone project/README.md

 2.) run balancing_dataset.ipynb file with Jupyter notebook for creating the new balance data set.
 Make sure only to run the file one time.
 <br>
 3.) run X_ray_CNN.ipynb with Jupyter notebook for using the neural network and benchmark tests.
-    alternatively compile the model and run model.load_weights in line[17] in the X_ray_CNN.ipynb for using the existing weights for this project.
+    alternatively compile the model and run model.load_weights function in line[17] in the X_ray_CNN.ipynb file for using the existing weights for this project.

 # Data set
 The data set can be found and downloaded from: